phani92/python/README.md

 - Collection of python implementations.
 - Personal notes.
 - If anything is useful please feel free to use them.
-- Everything in python is object
+- Everything in python is object.
+- `pip freeze > requirements.txt` creates a list of installed modules and copies the text into the text file.
 - Special shout out to [Harry](https://www.codewithharry.com/) for the amazing course and practice problems.

 ## Variables and data types